I don’t think I’m going to be able to wear these trail shoes to the office, ever again.

 - First, my style of walking relies heavily on using my boots as brakes on rocky and steep terrain.
 I’m going to have to learn a different set of hiking footwork techniques with softer trail shoes.

 - Second, my calf muscles are very used to having boots around.
 Having a flatter, lower sole is going to make me work those calf muscles in new ways.
 To avoid shin splits, I’m going to have to do a lot of walking in trail shoes, to develop a different set of muscles and movements.

-- Third, I'm still worried about plantar fasciitis.
-Is walking in a soft soled shoe going to inflame my fascia band?
+- Third, I’m still worried about plantar fasciitis.
+Is walking in a soft-soled shoe going to inflame my fascia band?
 The truth is, walking in good boots and green superfeet insoles cured my PF and kept it from recurring for years.
-Will it come back if I hike long distance in a shoe that has more flex?
+Will it come back if I hike long distances in a shoe that has more flex?

 Time will tell.
 But what I have realized this weekend is that I need to invest myself in transitioning to trail shoes, for my Scotland trip and beyond.
 Change is good if it means not having to hike in wet boots.